Soccer Without Boundaries

 Soccer is a universal language.
 After thousands of hours of volunteer time, SWB now needs to establish a formal structure and properly fund our annual summer camps and year-round weekly soccer programs with the goal of expanding into more communities.

 - “Every child deserves to feel safe from harm, to have fun, to feel that they belong, and to start their new life on a level playing field.” - Jean-Claude Munyezamu, 2016

 - We are asking for your generous support and sponsorship of Soccer Without Boundaries.
 Charitable receipts are issued for all donations over $20.
 You can donate by clicking here.

 - A year of weekly soccer for one child: $500 per child - we offer weekly Saturday soccer in two communities in Calgary.
 Over 100 children participate in the two locations, Glenbrook (SW) and Vista Heights (NE).

-One week of soccer camp: $275 per child - this supports one child for a full week of camp, including coaching, lunch and snacks, other related activities, take home t-shirt, and overhead costs (administration, insurance, etc.)
+One week of soccer camp: $275 per child - this supports one child for a full week of camp, including coaching, take home jersey and soccer ball, snacks, a celebration BBQ, and overhead costs (administration, insurance, etc.)

 Any amount of your choice - any donation amount is welcome!

 What do we need?